Smooth Lasso Estimator for the Function-on-Function Linear Regression Model: Theoretical Properties of the S-LASSO Estimator

 \section{Theoretical Properties of the S-LASSO Estimator}

 In this section, we provide some theoretical results on the S-LASSO estimator, under some regularity assumptions, i.e., the estimation consistency (Theorem \ref{the_2}) and the pointwise sign consistency (Theorem \ref{the_3}) of $\hat{\beta}_{SL}$.
-All proofs are in the Supplementary Material.
-The following regularity conditions are assumed. \begin{assumption} $||X||_{2}$ is almost surely bounded, i.e., $||X||_{2}\leq c< \infty$. \end{assumption}
+All proofs are in the Supplementary Material B.